 So, let’s fantasize.

 I decided to replay the career stats by ending after the 1964 season, the last great one.
 Lifetime batting average: .309.
 Home runs: 454.
-Home-run percentage (one of the truest marks of the slugger) rises from 6.6 to a stratospheric 6.9, and slugging average comes in around .570.
+Home-run percentage (one of the truest marks of the slugger) rises from 6.6 to a stratospheric 6.9, and slugging percentage comes in around .570.
 Runs scored: 1,473, a staggering number that speaks to Mantle’s unprecedented speed and early career batting closer to the top of the lineup.
 (As far as I know, Mantle is still the fastest runner from home plate to first base, sixty years later.)